scttfrdmn/pctl/.github/ISSUE_TEMPLATE/cluster-creation-progress.md

 - Stack name: Changed from `pctl-{name}` to `{name}` (ParallelCluster convention)
 - Async execution: pcluster command runs in background with error capture
 - Error visibility: Added stderr buffer for logging pcluster errors
+- **Silent period fix**: Changed from showing only "critical" resources to showing ALL in-progress resources
+  - Issue: 3m 30s silent period when CloudWatch Dashboard and CompositeAlarm were being created
+  - Fix: Updated `getResourcesToDisplay()` to show ALL CREATE_IN_PROGRESS resources regardless of type
+  - Result: No silent periods, continuous visibility of resource creation

 ## Implementation Phases